neondatabase/website/content/docs/reference/neon-cli.md

 ### --api-host

-Specifies the Neon API host.
+Sets the Neon API host.
 The default setting is `https://console.neon.tech/api/v2`, which is the [base URL](https://api-docs.neon.tech/reference/getting-started-with-neon-api#neon-api-base-url) for Neon's public API.
 Generally, you do not have to specify this option unless directed to do so by Neon.

 ```bash
 neonctl projects list --api-host https://console.neon.tech/api/v2